 As of April of this year, the company became the world’s largest cannabis company, and for this reason alone, the entire industry will be closely eyeing its numbers.

 The past two years have seen an explosive bull market in cannabis stocks.
 It’s been the closest thing to crypto-like returns that traditional markets have seen in a long time.

 In October of 2018 marijuana was declared legal for recreational use in Canada and in the two or so years before it was made official, money began to flood into any stock that was even tangentially related to the green herb.

 Canopy Growth has gone from its 2017 low of just over $5 per share to a 2018 high of over $59 per share.
 That’s 1000% increase in a year and a half!

-Dubbed as the first cannabis unicorn when it became the first company of its kind to achieve a valuation north of $1bln, Canopy Growth Corporation was also the first regulated, licensed and publicly traded cannabis producer in North America.
-It is currently traded on both the Toronto Stock Exchange and the NYSE.
+Dubbed as the first cannabis unicorn when it became the first company of its kind to achieve a valuation north of $1bln, Canopy Growth Corporation was also the primary regulated, licensed and publicly traded cannabis producer in North America.
+It gets currently traded on both the Toronto Stock Exchange and the NYSE.